carrcreative/prism/README.md

 	FriendlyName = "Git's Test App"
 }

--- Authenticates with the Fusion framework and starts the service local Data = {}
+-- Authenticates with the Prism framework and starts the service local Data = {}
-local function AuthenticateWithFusion()
+local function AuthenticateWithPrism()
-	local APIPackage = Fusion:Authenticate(script, AppData) -- Fusion will return our API package Data.PrivateKey = APIPackage.Key -- This is our private key.
-Without this, you cannot use Fusion's API Data.Console = APIPackage.AppAPI -- This is the table featuring important functions from Fusion's core systems Data.API = APIPackage.External
+	local APIPackage = Prism:Authenticate(script, AppData) -- Prism will return our API package Data.PrivateKey = APIPackage.Key -- This is our private key.
+Without this, you cannot use Prism's API Data.Console = APIPackage.AppAPI -- This is the table featuring important functions from Prism's core systems Data.API = APIPackage.External
 end

-AuthenticateWithFusion()
+AuthenticateWithPrism()

 -- Putting API calls in functions is easier if you're using the same API a lot local function CoolerPrint(...)